Speciality: Intensive Care Medicine

 |Date of GMC recent approval||August 2010|

 |Curriculum and Associated Assessment System||http://www.gmc-uk.org/education/postgraduate/intensive_care_medicine.asp|

 Named Programme Administrator:

-Address: NHS Education for Scotland.
-2 Central Quay, 89 Hydepark Street, Glasgow, G3 8BW
+Address: NHS Education, 2 Central Quay, 89 Hydepark Street, Glasgow, G3 8BW

 Tel: 0141 223 1424